On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Appendix

 In the presence of states which have negative metric and are non-diagonal the relations, (\ref{TU}), (\ref{pstmu}) are to be changed \cite[(3.2.32), (3.2.35)]{TKB}.
 The complete $S$-matrix describes also the scattering of fields which lead to states with negative or vanishing norm.
 Unitarity becomes ``pseudo''-unitarity and the completeness relation takes care of negative norm and non-diagonality by a metric $\eta_{\alpha\beta}$ \be \Sigma_{\gamma,\delta} S_{\beta\gamma}\eta^{-1}_{\gamma\delta} S^\dagger_{\delta\alpha}= \eta_{\beta\alpha} \ee We now consider elements of the physical Hilbert space (\ref{Hspphi}).
 States containing $|\Sigma...>$ are still present as vectors in $\mathcal{V}_{\rm phys}$, because the $\Sigma$-field is invariant under $Q^{\rm BRST}$, hence also their Fock states are.
 However beginning with one-loop they are projected to zero under $:\Sigma:$ as has been explained before.
 In tree approximation they are, however still present.
 Elements contained in $\mathcal{V}_0$ are orthogonal to those of $\mathcal{V}_{\rm phys}$ and have vanishing contribution to the matrix elements of $T$ due to the quartet character of the states in $\mathcal{V}_0$.
 Hence as matrix elements of $T$ survive only such vectors which are created by the particle representatives of the $r=2,0; K=L=T$ components of $\phi^{\mu\nu}$ and tree contributions of $\Sigma^{\mu\nu}$.\\

-The disappearance of all contributions of the field $\Sigma^{\mu\nu}$ in the matrix elements of $S$- and $T$-operators beginning in one-loop has the effect that standard considerations of the optical theorem can also be extended to the tree approximation by simply putting in that order $c_1=c_2=0$.
-Then the theory is reduced to EH and there the optical theorem is valid as just explained on the quartets built with $\phi,c,\bar{c},b$.
+The disappearance of all contributions of the field $\Sigma^{\mu\nu}$ in the matrix elements of $S$- and $T$-operators beginning in one-loop has the effect that standard considerations of the optical theorem can also be extended to the tree approximation, however with some loss of positivity there since we are not allowed to put $c_1=c_2=0$.
+This loss prevails in all contributions brought in by the tree approximation.
+Apart from those the theory is reduced to EH and there the optical theorem is valid as just explained on the quartets built with $\phi,c,\bar{c},b$.
 This also means that there is no problem of fitting within the non-linearity of the optical theorem in terms of $T$.
-Even when using cutting rules for an explicit check of unitarity one finds that, whenever internal $\Sigma \Sigma$ lines are cut, those contributions contain still loops multiplied by trees and then the loop contributions vanish.
-In the surviving pure tree contributions one is allowed to put there $c_1=c_2=0$ by hand. \end{appendix}
+Even when using cutting rules for an explicit check of unitarity one finds that, whenever internal $\Sigma \Sigma$ lines are cut, those contributions contain still loops multiplied by tree's and then the loop contributions vanish.
+The surviving pure tree contributions violate unitarity. \end{appendix}